omznc/slashy/README.md

 ## Invite

-Click [right here](https://hey.imkez.com/slashy-invite) to add Slashy to your own server.
+Click [right here](https://hey.imkez.com/slashy-invite) to add Slashy to your server.

 ## Help
 Below are all the commands you can currently use.